cwmoss/phuety/README.md

 #### Component Attributes

 Attributs of components are passed as properties via the `$props` object to the components.
-Dashes in attribute names are converted to underscores.
+Dashes in attribute names are converted to underscores (kebab-case to snake_case).
 Binded Properties can be objects, arrays, strings, etc.

 ```php
 <!-- first.name.phue.php -->